 “The cattle industry has made clear that it views wolves as pests and that they filed suit to allow killing of wolves,” said Tom Wheeler, executive director at the Environmental Protection Information Center.
 “Wolves are a vital part of American’s wilderness and natural heritage, helping to restore balance to our ecosystems by regulating elk and deer populations.
 The path to restoring wolves is through protecting fragile recovering populations.”

-Since 2011 California’s first wolf family in nearly a century, the seven-member Shasta pack, was confirmed in Siskiyou County in 2015, and a pair of wolves was confirmed in Lassen County in 2016.
+California’s first wolf family in nearly a century, the seven-member Shasta Pack, was confirmed in Siskiyou County in 2015, and a pair of wolves was confirmed in Lassen County in 2016.
 An additional radio-collared wolf from Oregon has crossed in and out of California several times since late 2015.

 The Center for Biological Diversity is a national, nonprofit conservation organization with more than 1.2 million members and online activists dedicated to the protection of endangered species and wild places.